 A next-generation firewall is, as Gartner defines it, a “deep-packet inspection firewall that moves beyond port/protocol inspection and blocking to add application-level inspection, intrusion prevention, and bringing intelligence from outside the firewall”.

 The advent of NGFWs led to firewalls being able to recognize applications for the first time.
 This was revolutionary.
-However, NGFWs have limitations compared to cloud-delivered security, predominantly because they are delivered through on-premise hardware.
+However, NGFWs have limitations compared to cloud-delivered security, predominantly because they are delivered through on-premises hardware.

 At Infovista, we prefer cloud-delivered security for a number of reasons, some of which we addressed in the WSG section.
 We covered the deficiencies with respect to network performance.
-And we talked about how on-premise security will not always deliver the most current capabilities (remember with cloud security you have real-time updates).
+And we talked about how on-premises security will not always deliver the most current capabilities (remember with cloud security you have real-time updates).

 Delivering security from an appliance significantly limits scalability.
 Deploying new hardware takes time.
 NGFW also means the business has multiple interfaces to manage its network and security.
 Meanwhile, cloud-security lets the business manage it all from a single pane of glass.
 This is not to mention the broad spectrum of cloud-based security capabilities, including: